cakephp/docs/en/development/configuration.rst

     (bool) false - Doesn't do anything (default) (bool) true - Appends the timestamp when debug > 0 (string) 'force' - Always appends the timestamp.
-Acl.classname, Acl.database
-    Used for CakePHP’s Access Control List functionality.
-See the Access Control Lists chapter for more information.

 Database Configuration
 ======================